-While it's great for keeping water out, wearers tend to soak through their socks with heat and sweat.
-Shoes made of suede also tend to fail a little on the waterproof claim because suede is a porous material which adds to the effect.
+While it’s great for keeping water out, wearers tend to soak through their socks with heat and sweat.
+Shoes made of suede also tend to fail a little on the waterproof claim because suede is a porous material that adds to the effect.

 Gore-Tex also seems to take much longer to dry, which can be a problem if wearers are going through multi-day hikes.
-In the long run, the dirt that get trapped in the lining corrodes the membrane quickly and then you lose the benefit of waterproofness for your shoes.
+In the long run, the dirt that gets trapped in the lining corrodes the membrane quickly and then you lose the benefit of waterproofness for your shoes.

 Check Out These Great Keen Hiking Boots